-Recommendation 3: Improve internal consistency within health IT products.
+[HIT Usability Strat 2] Recommendation 3: Improve internal consistency within health IT products.

 Software can often contain modules written by different software engineering teams or can be the result of acquisitions in which the functionality of one piece of software is incorporated into a larger product.
-In some cases, this yields a degree of user interface design inconsistency within a single product.
+In some cases, this yields a degree of UI design inconsistency within a single product.
 This can create yet another cognitive load on the end user, who must learn slightly different navigation steps while working in different portions of the software.
-Software developers can review their suite of software solutions to ensure that all aspects of the system share a common user interface and style guide.
+Software developers can review their suite of software solutions to ensure that all aspects of the system share a common user interface or are developed using common front-end frameworks and UI style guides.
 Health care institutions also have a responsibility during the implementation phase of an EHR to thoughtfully make decisions that will not drastically alter the internal interface consistency of a health IT product.

-Recommendation 4: Promote proper integration of the physical environment with EHR use.
+[HIT Usability Strat 2] Recommendation 4: Promote proper integration of the physical environment with EHR use.

-The integration of EHRs with the physical environment affects both efficient clinical team interaction and clinician-patient interaction.
+The integration of EHRs with the physical environment affects both efficient clinical team interaction.
+In the clinician-patient interaction.
 Health care institutions contemplating renovation or new construction have the opportunity to keep in mind EHR usage and clinical team interaction when designing environments such as emergency departments, surgical units, and intensive care units, while also considering patient privacy concerns.
-In high acuity environments, EHR workstations must be placed so that ordering clinicians are able to effectively verbally communicate with the clinical team.
+In high acuity environments, EHR workstations must be placed to enable effective verbal communication between ordering clinicians and the clinical team.
 In the ambulatory environment, EHR display monitors can be placed in a manner that allows both the clinician and patient to view the display while simultaneously allowing the clinician to face and make eye contact with the patient.
 EHR developers can support this priority with implementation guidance and software support for multiple displays.

-Strategy 3: Promote harmonization surrounding clinical content contained in health IT to reduce burden.
+[HIT Usability] Strategy 3: Promote harmonization surrounding clinical content contained in health IT to reduce burden.

-Recommendation 1: Standardize medication information within health IT.
+[HIT Usability Strat 3] Recommendation 1: Standardize medication information within health IT.